Skip to content

 Create a new project

-Create a project using the new command
+You can create a new project using the new command as depicted below:

 jenesis new my_project [--profile my_profile] [--network network_name]

 This will create a new directory called my_project.
-You can use --profile and --network optional arguments; when they aren't used, profile and network will be set to testing and fetchai-testnet respectively.
-Inside this directory a jenesis.toml file will be created containing the following information:
+You can use --profile and --network optional arguments to provide additional arguments for profile and network desired for the project.
+Whenever these arguments are not used, these will be set to testing and fetchai-testnet respectively.

 [project]